Discover bluebells this spring at Nuffield Place

 Where to find the bluebells at Nuffield Place

 The bluebells can be found on the woodland walk just behind the house at Nuffield Place.
 Head to Visitor Reception to pick up an estate map and get exploring in hunt of these delicate flowers.
 The woodland walk can be uneven at times, but is suitable for even the littlest of legs, and even four-legged friends on leads are welcome to enjoy the beautiful spring flowers at Nuffield Place.
-There is also a hard standing path leading up to the bluebells, which means they are completely accessible to see as well.
+There is a path leading up to the bluebells, which means they are completely accessible to see as well.

 We hope you make the most of this unique time of year to see the delicate bluebells blooming.
 However, we also ask that you take care to stay on the footpaths when enjoying the bluebells, as even the most careful can cause more damage than they may realise.
 Help us to protect the bluebells for future generations to enjoy.